-While at DDD, Amolo oversaw the implementation of the Kenya Financial Diaries, a project of FSD Kenya.
-Amolo joined DDD from the Bill and Melinda Gates Foundation, where she held a position as Deputy Director in the Financial Services for the Poor team in the Global Development Program.
-As Deputy Director she worked to improve scale, range and impact of financial services available to the poor in developing countries.
-Prior to her work at the Bill and Melinda Gates Foundation, Amolo was the COO of the Trust for African Rock Art, Nairobi.
-Before that, she was a co-founder of Africa Online, East Africa’s first internet provider, which operated in eight countries before sale to Telkom South Africa.
-Amolo holds a B.A. in Psychology and Social Relations from Harvard University and a Master's in Public Affairs from Princeton University.
+Amolo is CEO of BFA Global.
+She is based in Nairobi but runs the company worldwide.
+Her recent areas of interest include the changing nature of work in developing countries with the growth of the digital economy; harnessing technology to provide micro-entrepreneurs with the financial and technical tools for growth; and how data analysis techniques can improve regulators’ interactions with customers, including for resolving disputes.
+Formerly, she was the Managing Director of Digital Divide Data Kenya, a social enterprise that provides data and research services to companies and governments, while hiring young people from disadvantaged backgrounds and supporting their higher education.
+Prior to that, Amolo held a position as Deputy Director in the Financial Services for the Poor team at the Bill and Melinda Gates Foundation.
+In that role, she worked to improve scale, range and impact of financial services available to the poor in developing countries.
+Prior to her work at the Bill and Melinda Gates Foundation, Amolo worked in Kenya, her native country, where she was the COO of the Trust for African Rock Art.
+She also co-founded Africa Online, East Africa’s first internet provider, which operated in eight countries before sale to Telkom South Africa.
+Amolo holds a BA in Psychology and Social Relations from Harvard University and a Master of Public Affairs (MPA) from Princeton University.